BestReviews is reader-supported and may earn an affiliate commission. Details

-It’s sad to see new laptop owners lamenting their grainy screen and having to scroll from side to side to read websites optimized for full HD screens.
+It’s sad to see new laptop owners lamenting their grainy screens and having to scroll from side to side to read websites optimized for full HD screens.

 A. As far as battery life goes, a laptop should be able to run for at least eight hours between charges.
-After all, you need a laptop that will survive the average workday, or at least a daytime outing from your home and back.
+After all, you need a laptop to survive the average workday or at least a daytime outing from home and back.

-With that said, we consider eight-hour battery life to be the absolute minimum acceptable level for a laptop.
-If you can find better, we encourage you to go for it.
+That said, an eight-hour battery life is the absolute minimum acceptable level for a laptop.
+If you can find better, you should go for it.
 Also, please note that you may need to adjust the laptop’s display settings to optimize its battery life.

-A. No, but in the eyes of many, it’s a handy feature to have.
+A. No, but in the eyes of many, it’s a handy feature.

 There are some pros and cons to owning this type of computer.
-For instance, the ability to instantly sign an electronic document with a touch pen or your finger beats printing, signing, and scanning the same document any day of the week.
+For instance, instantly signing an electronic document with a touch pen or your finger beats printing, signing, and scanning the same document any day of the week.
 On the other hand, you may need to clean annoying, smudgy fingerprints from your screen more often than you’d like to.

 If a touchscreen isn’t a big deal for you, you can save money by buying a model with a traditional screen and a trackpad instead.

-A. Whether you plan on getting the best budget laptop you can afford or the best gaming laptop available, there are a few reliable tactics that can help you find a great laptop deal.
+A. If you plan on getting the best budget laptop, a few reliable tactics can help you find a great laptop deal.

-If you can wait for major shopping events and holidays, such as Black Friday or the days leading to Christmas, you can find some impressive deals.
-You may be surprised at how often the low price of budget laptops, gaming laptops, and business laptops gets lowered even more during these shopping events.
+You can find some impressive deals if you wait for major shopping events and holidays, such as Black Friday or the days leading to Christmas.
+You may be surprised at how often the low price of budget, gaming, and business laptops gets lowered even more during these shopping events.